molinadavid/teslabox/README.md

 If sentry mode is disabled or car is asleep, you may not see any new streams.

 This feature is automatically disabled when the car goes to sleep or TeslaBox restarts.

+### Copy
+This functions as a DVR and will make a copy of EACH file indefinitely until you delete it.
+You can choose what angles to copy and the folder name, which will be created if not yet exists.

+Perfect for roadtrips :)

 ## Important considerations
 TeslaBox neither use any Tesla API nor requires any Tesla token.
 It only replaces your Tesla's standard USB or SSD drive with Micro-SD card on a Raspberry Pi.